sonaa-v/spark_foundation_tasks/README.md

 # Other Domain-Task

-# Task 1.Object Detection / Optical Character Recognition (ORC)(Level - Beginner)
+# Task 1 : Object Detection / Optical Character Recognition (ORC)(Level - Beginner)

 Implement an object detector which identifies the classes of the objects in an image or video.
 Character detector which extracts printed or handwritten text from an image or video.

-# Task 2.Color Identification in Images(Level - Beginner)
+# Task 2 : Color Identification in Images(Level - Beginner)

 Implement an image color detector which identifies all the colors in an image or video.